collapsed-stacks/atheism/questions/898/does-holding-a-belief-constitute-a-belief-or-does-a-person-have-to-act-to-tru.md

 - posted by: [Lauren Ipsum](https://stackexchange.com/users/-1/71-lauren-ipsum) on 2010-12-17
 - score: 2

-<p>No, I think you can believe something without having to do it. </p>
+No, I think you can believe something without having to do it.

-<p>For example: I believe that consenting adults are allowed to do pretty much whatever they like in the bedroom.
+For example: I believe that consenting adults are allowed to do pretty much whatever they like in the bedroom.
 I believe that if two people in a relationship (married or not) want to invite a third person into their sex lives, they are allowed to do so.
-I personally would never allow a third person into my relationship, but I firmly believe that if two people want to, they have the right to do so.</p>
+I personally would never allow a third person into my relationship, but I firmly believe that if two people want to, they have the right to do so.